Deep Learning-based Spacecraft Relative Navigation Methods: A Survey: Crater and Hazard Detection for Terrain Navigation Using dl

 \section{Crater and Hazard Detection for Terrain Navigation Using \glsfmtshort{dl}}

 Exploring and landing on the lunar surface has long been a challenge of great interest within space technology and science.
 Recent developments in \gls{dl} have led to a renewed interest in learning-based \gls{trn}.
 Craters are ideal landmarks for relative navigation on or around the Moon and asteroids \citep{wang2018crateridnet,vaniman1991lunar}.
 Additionally, hazards should be avoided for a successful landing mission.
-This section, therefore, reviews the field of \acrconnect{dl}{-based} terrain navigation in three aspects: crater detection, hazard detection, and \gls{trn} methods, all using \glspl{dnn}.
+This section, therefore, reviews the field of \acrconnect{dl}{-based} terrain navigation in three aspects: crater detection, hazard detection, and \gls{trn} methods, all using \glspl{dnn}. \Figref{fig:diagramsFORcratersAPP} shows schematic diagram and difference between the three aspects.